Rodion Cămătaru: Universitatea Craiova

-Cămătaru was born on 22 June 1958 in Strehaia, Romania and began playing football in 1972 at local club Progresul.
-Two years later he went to play for Universitatea Craiova, making his Divizia A debut on 10 November 1974, aged 17 under coach Constantin Cernăianu in a 1–1 draw against CFR Cluj.
+He registered with Universitatea Craiova on 10 August 1974, making his Divizia A debut on 10 November 1974, aged 17 under coach Constantin Cernăianu in a 1–1 draw against CFR Cluj.
 He spent twelve seasons with Universitatea, being part of the "Craiova Maxima" generation that won two consecutive league titles in 1980 and 1981.
-He was the team's top-scorer in both, as in the first he netted 17 goals in the 26 appearances gave to him by coach Valentin Stănescu and in the second he scored 23 in the 33 matches under coach Ion Oblemenco.
-He also won the Cupa României four times, playing in all the finals, opening the score in the 3–1 win against Olimpia Satu Mare in the one in 1978 and he netted a brace in the 2–1 victory over Politehnica Timișoara in the 1983 final.
+He was the team's top-scorer in both, as in the first he scored 17 goals in the 26 appearances gave to him by coach Valentin Stănescu and in the second he scored 23 in the 33 matches under coach Ion Oblemenco.
+He also won the Cupa României four times, playing in all the finals, opening the score in the 3–1 win against Olimpia Satu Mare in the one in 1978 and he scored twice in the 2–1 victory over Politehnica Timișoara in the 1983 final.

 Cămătaru played 37 games and scored six goals for "U" Craiova in European competitions.
-In the first round of the 1979–80 UEFA Cup he netted a brace that helped the team get past Wiener Sport-Club.
-In the following round he played in both legs of the 4–0 aggregate win over Leeds United, thus Universitatea became the first Romanian club that eliminated a team from England in European competitions.
+In the first round of the 1979–80 UEFA Cup he scored twice to help the team get past Wiener Sport-Club.
+In the following round he played in both legs of the 4–0 aggregate win over Leeds United, as Universitatea became the first Romanian club that eliminated a team from England in European competitions.
 Afterwards, they reached the quarter-finals of the 1981–82 European Cup after eliminating Olympiacos and Kjøbenhavns Boldklub, with Cămătaru scoring once against the latter, being eliminated with 3–1 on aggregate by Bayern Munich.
-He made nine appearances in the 1982–83 UEFA Cup campaign when they reached the semi-finals, being eliminated by Benfica on the away goal rule after 1–1 on aggregate.
+He made nine appearances in the 1982–83 UEFA Cup campaign when they reached the semi-finals, being defeated by Benfica on the away goal rule after 1–1 on aggregate.
 At one point he was heavily criticized by journalist Eugen Barbu in the Informația Bucureștiului newspaper, Cămătaru, in turn called the article "a blasphemy".
-However, after the 0–0 in the first leg of the semi-final against Benfica in which Cămătaru was all over the field helping the defense, midfield and offense, Barbu wrote another article titled:"M-ai învins, Rodioane!"
-(English:"You defeated me, Rodion!").
+However, after the 0–0 in the first leg of the semi-final against Benfica in which Cămătaru was all over the field helping the defense, midfield and offense, Barbu wrote another article titled: "M-ai învins, Rodioane!"
+(English: "You defeated me, Rodion!").
+Subsequently, Cămătaru contributed five matches to the 1984–85 UEFA Cup run, helping "U" navigate past Real Betis and Olympiacos before they ultimately fell to Željezničar, against whom he scored once in the round of 16.

-During his time with The Blue Lions, he received offers to play abroad.
-The first came from Fiorentina after the Italians got eliminated by them in the 1982–83 UEFA Cup but Romania's communist regime did not allow the transfer.
-The second opportunity arose in 1985 when he went on a trial at Benfica.
-He played for them in a friendly against Porto, making a good impression.
-However, shortly afterwards, he suffered an injury that kept him off the field for six months, leading the Portuguese club to choose not to transfer him.
+During his time with The Blue Lions, Cămătaru received offers to play abroad.
+The first came from Fiorentina after the Italians got eliminated by them in the 1982–83 UEFA Cup, but the transfer was blocked by Romania's communist regime, which rarely allowed players to move abroad at the time.
+He later attracted interest from Benfica, where Sven-Göran Eriksson had been aware of him since 1983.
+In 1985, following the renovation of the Estádio da Luz, Cămătaru was invited to play in an exhibition match against Porto.
+Benfica attempted to sign him permanently, but the transfer was again prevented by the regime's restrictions.